thearn/nreltraining2013/docs/bem.rst

 In this part of the tutorial we'll build a much more complex (and interesting) model for a wind turbine.
-We're going to use Blade Elmement Momentum (BEM) theory to account for the actual geometry of wind turbine in our analysis.
+We're going to use Blade Elmement Momentum (BEM) theory to account for the actual geometry of a wind turbine in our analysis.

-We're going to build our more complex model as an OpenMDAO Assembly, and make use of a number of OpenMDAO more advanced features:
+We're going to build our more complex model as an OpenMDAO Assembly, and make use of a number of OpenMDAO's more advanced features:

-* VariableTrees for Data Encapsulation
+* VariableTrees for data encapsulation
-* Automatic unit conversions between components
+* Automatic unit conversions between Components
+* Assembly-level variables
-* Assembly level variables Assemblies as Components
+* Assemblies as Components

-After we built the BEM model, we will test it out by running a Design of Experiments (DOE) and an optimization with it.
+After we build the BEM model, we will test it out by running a Design of Experiments (DOE) and an optimization with it.
 This should give you a good feel for what more detailed models look like in OpenMDAO and how they can be used as components in a larger simulation.

 The BEM analysis can be broken down into two main sub-calculations.
-Firstly, with BEM, the rotor blade is broken up in a series of blade elements.
+Firstly, with BEM, the rotor blade is broken up into a series of blade elements.
 Each blade element is assumed to be independent from the others.
-The claculations for an individual blade element are the first sub-calculation.
-Next the rotor performance can be calcualted by agregating the results from all of the blade elements.
+The calculations for an individual blade element are the first sub-calculation.
+Next, the rotor performance can be calculated by aggregating the results from all of the blade elements.
 The rotor performance is the second sub-calculation.

 .. figure:: bem.png